jeffreykegler/personal/timeline.md

 mathematics behind it, the Operator Issue could not be described in precise terms.

-Now we can speak about the Operator Issue in precise
+Now we can state one form of the Operator Issue in more exact
 terms:
 Recursive Descent, in its pure form, is LL(1).
 Arithmetic operator grammars are not LL(1).